stronnag/mwptools/README.md

 ## Overview

-mwptools is a small suite of tools to manage a MultiWii NAV flight controller.
+mwptools is a small suite of tools to manage a MultiWii NAV flight controller and CleanFlight based FCs.
 The suite consists of tools that the author finds useful to manage and monitor 'in the field' using a low powered Linux based netbook or chromebook running Arch Linux.

 ## Tools

  * mwp : "A mission planner for the rest of us".
-Simple mission planning and monitoring;
+Simple mission
+ * planning and monitoring.
+Mission Planner is provided for MW-NAV (MW 2.4).
+Monitoring, logging and recording for MW and CleanFlight;
  * pidedit : PID editor;
  * switchedit : Transmitter switch editor;
  * mspsim : An MSP (MultiWii Serial Protocol) simulator.
 Used to develop the other components of the suite;